kota7/mecabwrap-py/README.rst

 **mecabwrap** is yet another Python interface to `MeCab Morphological Analyzer <http://taku910.github.io/mecab/>`__.

-It is designed to work seamlessly on Unix and Windows machine.
+Its goal is to provide intuitive APIs that work on Unix and Windows machines seamlessly.

 Requirement
 -----------